SeeChen/Self-Learning/REST_Using_Express_JS/README.md

 This task utilizes a simple layered architecture, as shown below:
 ```
 src
-├── controllers
-├── middleware
-└── routes
+├───auth
+├───controllers
+├───dao
+├───middleware
+├───routes
+└───Services
 ```
-Currently, the architecture consists of three layers: controllers, routes, and middleware.
+Currently, the architecture consists of six layers: auth, controllers, dao, middleware, routes, and Services.

+### **Auth**
+`ROLE`:
+> The auth layer abstracts all authentication-related operations, encapsulating them into reusable functions.
+By consolidating these operations, it simplifies the handling of authentication and authorization across the application.

+`FUNCTION`:
+> The auth layer provides methods like verifyToken, verifyPassword, and genToken, which are commonly used in various parts of the app.
+This layer ensures consistency and security in authentication workflows by centralizing similar code into one file.

 ### **Controller**
 `ROLE`: